MystenLabs/sui/doc/authorities.md

 Sui uses proof of stake (PoS) to determine which authorities operate the network and their voting power.
 Authorities are incentivized to participate in good faith via a share of transaction fees, staking rewards, and slashing to punish misbehavior.
 See [Governance, Incentives, and Rewards](TODO) for more detail.

 ## Epochs
 Operation of the Sui network is temporally partitioned into non-overlapping, fixed-duration (e.g. 24-hour) *epochs*.
 During a particular epoch, the set of authorities participating in the network is fixed.
 At an epoch boundary, [reconfiguration](TODO) occurs and can change the set of authorities participating in the network and their voting power.
-Conceptually, reconfiguration starts a new instance of the Sui protocol with the previous epoch's final state as genesis and the new set of authorities as the operators.
+Conceptually, reconfiguration starts a new instance of the Sui protocol with the previous epoch's final state as [genesis](objects.md#the-transaction-object-dag-relating-objects-and-transactions) and the new set of authorities as the operators.

-TODO: Link to genesis definition from above first reference.

 EDITORIAL NOTE: not sure if the fixed duration part matches our plans--let me know